rumman07/devops_platform_engineering_tools/github-commit-audit/README.md

 ## Step-2 Get your github personal access token

-Get your github personal access token and make sure you have placed the token into the script file `audit-gen-with-mailing.sh` at the specified place.
+Get your github personal access token and make sure you have export it into your OS env variable by `GH_PAT` name.

 ## Step-3 Add the emails to sent audit information

 Place the `emails` separated by space into the `MAILUSERS` variable in the script `audit-gen-with-mailing.sh`

-## Step-4 Add the usernames

-Place the `usernames` separated by space into the `USERNAMES` variable in the script `audit-gen-with-mailing.sh`

-## Step-5 Give the desired month
+## Step-4 Give the desired month

 Give the month you want to extract the audit.
 But it has to be in this format `YYYY-MM`.
 Example `2025-01`.

-## Step-6 Populate `repos.txt` file

-populate with the github `repository` **links** in the corresponding file `repos.txt`.

-## Step-7 Give Execute permission to `audit-gen-with-mailing.sh` script
+## Step-5 Give Execute permission to `audit-gen-with-mailing.sh` script

 ```bash
 chmod +x ./audit-gen-with-mailing.sh
 ```
-## Step-8 Execute the script
+## Step-6 Execute the script

 ```bash
 ./audit-gen-with-mailing.sh
 ```

-After a successful execution you will notice a `monthly-audit.csv` file in the current directory which will be sent over email to the distributions.
+After a successful execution you will notice some `<Team_Name>-<Month>-audit.csv` files in the current directory which will be sent over email to the distributions.

-**Note:** For demonstration I have used the `freeCodeCamp` organization to test my script.
-And for emailing I have configured `mailx` with **smtp.gmail.com**.